-There are essential oils for hormones that can help to balance your estrogen, progesterone, cortisol, thyroid and testosterone levels.
+There are essential oils for hormones that may help to balance your estrogen, progesterone, cortisol, thyroid and testosterone levels.

-Some oils, like clary sage, geranium and thyme, help to balance out estrogen and progesterone levels in your body, which can improve conditions like infertility and PCOS, as well as PMS and menopause symptoms.
-A 2017 published in Neuro Endocrinology Letters indicates that some essential oils, notably geranium and rose, have the ability to influence the salivary concentration of estrogen in women.
+Some oils, such as clary sage, geranium and thyme, help to balance out estrogen and progesterone levels in your body, which can improve conditions like infertility and PCOS, as well as PMS and menopause symptoms.
+A 2017 published in Neuro Endocrinology Letters indicates that geranium and rose have the ability to influence the salivary concentration of estrogen in women.
 This may be helpful for women who are experiencing menopausal symptoms that are caused by declining levels of estrogen secretion.
 (2)

 2. Boost Immunity & Fight Infections

-Oregano oil, for instance, has powerful immune-boosting properties and has displayed both antiviral and antibacterial properties in lab studies.
+Choose oregano oil for powerful immune-boosting properties, as it’s displayed both antiviral and antibacterial properties in lab research.
 Oregano oil contains carvacrol and thymol, two compounds that have antimicrobial effects and can inhibit the synthesis and growth of several types of bacteria.
 (6)

 3. Support Digestion

-Another well-researched essential oils benefit is their role in aiding and improving digestion.
-Some oils help to relieve upset stomach, indigestion, diarrhea, stomach spasms and even conditions of the gastrointestinal system, like IBS.
-Essential oils can also aid your digestion by helping to stimulate digestive enzymes that make it easier to break down and absorb the nutrients, fats and protein that you need.
+Another researched essential oils benefit is their role in aiding and improving digestion.
+Some oils help to relieve upset stomach, indigestion, diarrhea, stomach spasms and even conditions of the gastrointestinal system, such as IBS.
+Oils can also aid your digestion by helping to stimulate digestive enzymes that make it easier to break down and absorb the nutrients, fats and protein that you need.

 Ginger essential oil, for example, is known to promote your digestive health by easing indigestion, constipation and ulcers.
 A study published in the World Journal of Gastroenterology found that ginger oil stimulated gastric emptying in people with indigestion.
 Ginger oil is also used to relieve gas, reduce nausea and ease abdominal pain.
 (7)